 ~ Take extra time to research and plan your trip in advance.
 Many of our tourism businesses and services have adopted new COVID-19 protocols and changes to their schedules or policies to ensure your safety.
 You’ll want to become familiar with them ahead of time.

 ~ If you normally travel with extended family or with several friends, consider travelling in a smaller group.
 Travelling with fewer people makes it easier for you to practise physical distancing in public, and may have less of an impact on the destination.

 ~ Consider a slower travel pace to help curb the spread.
 Instead of checking in and out of multiple destinations during one trip, choose one or two destinations and one/two accommodation properties for your entire trip (and explore all the things to do & see nearby).

 Words by Gina Begin.
 Cover/top shot by Steve Ogle at Rossland’s Winter Carnival.

-Gina Begin – Although she’s a Florida girl, exploration called her away after the final bell of her high school career.
+Words by Gina Begin – Although she’s a Florida girl, exploration called her away after the final bell of her high school career.
 On a quest to reach the distant adventures of North America, she lived in her car, traveling to ski the backcountry of Alaska, sleep under the northern lights in the Yukon Territory, ice climb Colorado’s frozen canyons, photograph Nova Scotia’s coves, backpack in southern US wildernesses and munch on sugared tamarindo in the jungles of Mexico.
 But after three years living on the road and seeing the many wonders this continent had to offer, she chose the place she knew would fit an explorer looking for a lifetime of wild wonder: British Columbia.
 Dual citizenship in hand, she settled along the Powder Highway in the Selkirks and is making her homebetween four walls and deeply wooded mountains.

-Please tag your images with #KootRocks on Instagram to be featured in future stories.
+Please tag your images with #KootRocks and #PowderHighway on Instagram and Facebook to be featured in future stories.